Jhangju/c-sharp-compiler-at-runtime-create-executable-using-c-sharp-dynamic-code/README.md

 # c-sharp-compiler-at-runtime-create-executable-using-c-sharp-dynamic-code
 This project will help you to create a dynamic run time executable with c# code, you write c# code in textbox and click run it will create executable of that c# code.
 In simple words this is c# compiler.<hr>
 **(NOTE: Just run the same code two times and create two executable then check both signature/hash values (virustotal.com).
 Both will be different.
-So every time you use this compiler to compile the code it will build the executable with new hash/signature even with same code. )**
+So every time you use this compiler to compile the code it will build the executable with new hash/signature even with same code. )**<hr>
 <b>Purpose:</b>
 <ol><li>Compiler </li>